Is Tithing Biblical?

 Maybe, that is how we should view the tithes today.
 Not as a command.
 Not as law.
 Not as legalism.
 Rather, we should give out of the gratitude that fills our hearts.
 Tithing is just one way that we can show our gratitude, but if we are grateful with our finances, we will likely be grateful in other areas as well.

-Annie and I are serving the Lord in the US and in Brazil.
+Annie and I are serving the Lord in the US, South America, and India.
 We are training leaders and helping build great churches.
 Would you join our team?
 Just click here to get involved.
 Thanks so much!